 The master's program in Economics lasts two academic years (four semesters), and always starts in the fall semester (September).
 The language of administration and instruction is English.
-Upon successful completion of the program, students are awarded a Master of Science (M.Sc.).
+Upon successful completion of the program, you are awarded a Master of Science (M.Sc.).

-Economic Research preparatory courses (at doctoral level):
+Economic Research Preparatory Courses (at doctoral level):

 The master’s thesis may be registered in the fourth semester at the earliest.
 Candidates must have completed at least one (block)seminar and have obtained at least 45 ECTS credits during the specialization phase.
 The choice of a supervisor and topic is within the responsibility of the candidate.
 The regular period of completion is four months.